JoeyyScott/Gamer-Supplies/README.md

 + [Python](https://www.python.org) - Used as the main coding language to generate the site, handle the database and user login system.

 ### Frameworks, libraries and programs
-+ [AWS Amazon S3](https://aws.amazon.com/s3/) - Amazon Simple Storage Service (Amazon S3) was used to store media and static files used throughout the project
++ [AWS Amazon S3](https://aws.amazon.com/s3/) - Amazon Simple Storage Service (Amazon S3) was used to store media and static files used throughout the project.
 + [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - A CSS framework that allows for responsive design, prebuilt styling classes and other utlities/components to be applied throughout the entire site.
 + [Django](https://www.djangoproject.com/) - The project was built using Django's web framework.
 + [FavIcon](https://favicon.io/) - I used this tool to convert an image I made into icon form and provide the code (stated in HTML comments) to link this icon to base.html.